71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 Beyond simply allowing traders to buy and sell cryptocurrencies, Binance offers a series of unique possibilities.
 One of the more popular ones is Launchpad, the launch platform for Blockchain projects.
 Through the Launchpad, projects can get access to Binance’s massive audience, allowing them to raise funds and receive feedback from the community.
 There have been several successful launches to date, thanks, in part, to the use of BNB in token sales and rewards.

 Through Binance Launchpad, individuals, groups, and companies can launch IEOs and attract significant interest from the active exchange community.
 In order to avoid scams, Binance requires all those thinking of launching an IEO to go through their account verification process.
 Additional due diligence requirements may also be required, in line with Binance’s regulatory requirements.
+Since this Binance review is primarily focused on the exchange, you can find additional information on IEOs in our detailed guide.

 In order to determine the number of tokens you can buy of any IEO, Binance Launchpad operates a lottery.
 The number of lottery tickets any user can claim depends on the number of BNB tokens the user has stored in a Binance account over a 20-day period prior to the lottery.
 In any case, no more than five tickets per account can be awarded.